03Sep2025

 Here’s the big idea:

 While compensation matters, most RMs don’t leave banks primarily for more money.
-Instead, they seek greater meaning in their work, more control over client relationships, and a more profound sense of trust from leadership.
-They see the carrot or stick game.
+Instead, they seek greater meaning in their work, more control over client relationships, and a more profound sense of trust in leadership.
+They see the carrot-or-stick game.

 Therefore, independent firms consistently delivering these values are far more likely to attract and retain top talent.